 What are sex hormones?

 “Sex hormones” is the colloquial title covering the group of hormones that affect our sexual drive and desire.
 The purpose of these hormones is to carry messages between your organs and your cells, ultimately keeping your body balanced and functioning optimally.
-These include estrogen, testosterone, progesterone, pregnenolone, and DHEA.
+These include estrogen, testosterone, progesterone, and DHEA.

 “That’s a lot of hormone names.
 What do they even do?”Glad you asked.
 Let’s discuss the primary uses of these hormones.

 This hormone is primarily produced in the testes, ovaries in women, and adrenal glands.
 A predominant hormone in men, testosterone’s purpose is to maintain healthy muscle mass, stamina, and strength.
 It also supports libido, energy levels, memory, and an overall well-being.
 Since It’s the primary male sex hormone, it’s what contributes to men having deep voices, facial hair, and broader shoulders.
 Too much testosterone can cause aggression, depression, impotence, and excessive libido.
 A testosterone deficiency in men can cause fatigue, mood swings, low libido, and irritability (completing the stereotype associated with “grumpy old men”).Unfortunately, testosterone levels fall drastically as the body ages, inevitably leading to an imbalance between testosterone and estrogen.

 In Women – Testosterone is also necessary for a proper balance in women, as well.
 Deficiency can also lead to low energy, decreased libido, and a drop in an overall sense of well-being.